 - Research using relevant data.
 See below for an organized catalog of open data that you may want to use.
 Use the search features to select the resource(s) that include(s) all the data you’ll need.

 - Prioritize needs and issues based on data about your community.
 As you develop projects, it can be helpful to compare the metrics you’re exploring in your district or city to those metrics in your state or in the United States as a whole.
 For example, does your neighborhood have poor transportation access or great water quality relative to your city or state?
 It can also be helpful to visualize your research as charts or graphs to make the information easier to understand.

-To explore a tool, simply click on the tool directory and you will see a tool description, why we recommend the tool, limitations, and the tool’s web address.
+To explore a data source, simply click on the tool directory below, and sort as needed.
+You will see tool descriptions, why we recommend it, limitations, and the tool’s web address.

-Through our research, we adopted a social determinants of health approach to help you use data to evaluate project ideas, and promote equity by developing proposals that address the deepest needs in the communities.
 Taken from the framework called “County Health Rankings,” we focused tools containing data related to health factors.
 As such, these tools offer insight on Social and Economic Factors, and the Physical Environment:

 - Family & Social Support

 - Housing & Transit